LidaY412/34-LiFS/README.md

 ### 6. Non-Contrast Subtask
 For the Non-Contrast Subtask, you only need to replace `train.py` with `train_noncontrast.py` and `test.py` with `test_noncontrast.py` in all training/testing commands.

-The two pre-trained model zip files for the Non-Contrast Subtask can also be downloaded via the same Baidu Netdisk link provided above.